printesoi/xinvaders/README.md

 # xinvaders
-A port of the xinvaders game
+A port of the xinvaders game made to compile with recent libxt